spinlabiitg/spinlabiitg.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "SPIN Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "SPIN at IIT Guwahati"
 sitemap: false
 permalink: /
 ---

-Hello! neeraj here ....We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a dynamic research group exploring **sensory interactions** to understand how humans **perceive** the world and build **intelligence**.
+In this quest, we resort to analyzing various kinds of digitized sensory signals (and data).
+We think this exploration is critical for building futuristic intelligent human-machine interaction.
+Our game is to grow and share our understanding, and help create this future.
 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->
     <ol class="carousel-indicators">